 Plot: In a different retelling of the Dragon Ball origin story, a powerful monkey-tailed boy named Goku meets a girl named Bulma.
-They hunt down Dragon Balls together, and during their adventures they come across a village that happens to have an incredibly sought after stone called Blood Rubies in its soil.
-They appear to cause terrible reactions in anyone who seeks them out, and Goku’s the only one who can save this village from total ruination.
+They hunt down the wish-granting Dragon Balls together.
+During their adventures, they come across a village that happens to have an incredibly sought after stone called Blood Rubies in its soil.
+The Blood Rubies appear to cause terrible reactions in anyone who seeks them out, and Goku’s the only one who can save this village from total ruination.

 Breakdown: Despite my nostalgic love of the Dragon Ball series, I never kept up much with the movies mostly because not many of them were aired on TV that often, at least where I live.
 I was able to catch a movie or two on Cartoon Network and I had one on DVD, but I never watched any of the original DB movies, only DBZ.